Research at Leeds Beckett

-Suneel is Senior Lecturer in Enterprise and Innovation within the school of strategy, marketing and communication.
+Suneel is Senior Lecturer at Leeds Business School.
 An expert in technology commercialization, Suneel lectures on Business Enterprise, Entrepreneurship and Innovation.
 Prior to joining Leeds Beckett and entering Business and Management research and education, Suneel worked as a Technology transfer specialist at University of Leeds and Research Scientist at GE Advanced Materials.

 - Business Venture Creation